dClimate/etl-scripts/README.md

 cat cpc/precip-conus/*.cid
 ```
 The CIDs are stored as files in the directory created for each dataset from CPC once done.

-# FAQ

-WHY DOESN'T MY ZARR PARSE PROPERLY?!?!
-- Try setting the time dimension to unlimited in the .nc file